KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 where their archetypal pattern
 is held in coherent form.

-Their individual expression dissolves
+Their individual expression resolves
-into the Field of Forms.
+within the Field of Forms.
 Their resonance remains,
 but they no longer incarnate.